g-udi/gaudi-bash/README.md

 ```

 gaudi-bash separates the core engine from the components (plugins, aliases, completions, etc.) _more on that to come in the design section_. the `gaudi-bash`
-will make sure the latest **core** code is pulled, if you would like to make sure that latest components are being pulled as well then you need to pass the `all` parameter `bash-it update all`.
+will make sure the latest **core** code is pulled, if you would like to make sure that latest components are being pulled as well then you need to pass the `all` parameter `gaudi-bash update all`.

 ### Uninstalling

-To uninstall gaudi-bash, run the `uninstall.sh` script found in the `$BASH_IT` directory:
+To uninstall gaudi-bash, run the `uninstall.sh` script found in the `$GAUDI_BASH` directory:

 ```
-cd $BASH_IT
+cd $GAUDI_BASH
 ./uninstall.sh
 ```

 This will restore your previous Bash profile.
-After the uninstall script finishes, remove the gaudi-bash directory from your machine (`rm -rf $BASH_IT`) and start a new shell.
+After the uninstall script finishes, remove the gaudi-bash directory from your machine (`rm -rf $GAUDI_BASH`) and start a new shell.

 ## Architecture & Design
-> or why did I fork bash-it
+> or why did I fork gaudi-bash

-I am a huge fan of bash-it, but the more I used it, the more I ran into some issues.
+I am a huge fan of gaudi-bash, but the more I used it, the more I ran into some issues.
 Thats when I started to dig into the codebase, open PRs and contribute to the codebase.
 It is however, after digging deeper into some areas that I found myself moving lots of parts and restructuring big chunks the code.
-Moreover, I found various inconsistencies when it came to code style and adherence to bash best practices (some examples outlined in this [issue](https://github.com/Bash-it/bash-it/issues/194)).
+Moreover, I found various inconsistencies when it came to code style and adherence to bash best practices (some examples outlined in this [issue](https://github.com/Bash-it/gaudi-bash/issues/194)).

-I also found lots of unused and redundant code, a huge part of that was to ensure backward compatibility with the older versions of bash-it.
+I also found lots of unused and redundant code, a huge part of that was to ensure backward compatibility with the older versions of gaudi-bash.
 Sometimes, it is better to start fresh and put the past behind us!

 The main changes in this repo are: